Sudoite/ctf-writeups/README.md

 7. [Secure Logon](./PicoCTF2018/web/SecureLogon) (PicoCTF 2018): modify the IV of a cookie encrypted using AES in CBC mode to change the plaintext of the decrypted cookie.

+8. [Help Me Reset 2](./PicoCTF2018/web/HelpMeReset2) (PicoCTF 2018): Decode a Flask session cookie to get the answers to a user's security questions.

 ### Forensics Challenges